Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - [ ] Called the flight company

 ### Tasks for tomorrow:
-- [ ] Investigate in the marketing department.
+- [ ] Get ready for my trip

-## August Update:
+## August 20 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Prepare for making my visa in Thailand

 ### Tasks for tomorrow:
+- [ ] Take the flight!!
-- [ ] Investigate in the marketing department.
+- [ ] Watch lessons on machine learning during the flight